schleyk/1crm-dev/README.en.md

 #### manual installation
 if the variable CRM_DB_PASSWORD is commented out, there is no automatic installation, when accessing it, the installer of 1CRM is displayed.
 During the installation ``mysql`` must be entered as database server, the credentials can be customized in the ddocker-compose.yml.

-> Docker must of course be installed including docker-compose.
-The installation under Windows is described at https://docs.docker.com/docker-for-windows/install/ or for better performance with WSL2: https://docs.docker.com/docker-for-windows/wsl/.
-> under Linux there are extensive instructions for each distribution under Ubuntu e.g. first [Docker](https://docs.docker.com/engine/install/ubuntu/) and then [Docker-Compose](https://docs.docker.com/compose/install/) must be installed.

-> Important for production environments: Docker deletes data when a container is deleted!
-Backup and configuration of the volumes are crucial to avoid data loss

-Translated with www.DeepL.com/Translator (free version)